 It also supports Dolby Digital via Optical, commonly found on lots of different streaming platforms.
 Unfortunately, the bar downmixes DTS content into 2.0 PCM.

-It has a great latency performance.
-It has fairly low latency via ARC and Optical, so the audio you hear is in sync with the video you see on the screen.
+It has fairly low latency via ARC, so the audio you hear is in sync with the video you see on the screen.
 As a result, it's a great choice for watching movies, sports, and video games, among others.
-Certain apps and TVs compensate for latency differently, though, so your real-world experience can vary.
+Certain apps and TVs compensate for latency differently, though.

 The bar has incredible wireless playback support.
-You can wirelessly stream audio to the bar from your mobile devices over various connections, including Chromecast built-in, which was added with a firmware update in March of 2022.
-The manufacturer also says that it supports Spotify Connect.
+You can wirelessly stream audio to the bar from your mobile devices over various connections, including Chromecast built-in, which was added with a firmware update in March, 2022.

 On top of the bar, there are two touch-sensitive buttons.
 You can use the 'Microphone Off' button to disable voice assistants, and the 'Action' button lets you manually activate voice assistants and silence alarms and timers.
 The 'Action' button doesn't activate the voice assistant while the microphone is off.